IntersectMBO/cardaminal/adrs/007-tx-building.md

 --status <STATUS>       only return transactions with the specified status
 ```

-**Returns:** list of transactions in the staging area, with information such as chain, when the transaction was last updated, status (building, signing, submitted) (+ seen, confirmed?), and potentially other useful information.
+**Returns:** list of transactions in the staging area, with information such as chain, when the transaction was last updated, status (building, signing, submitted, ...), and potentially other useful information.

 ### Import transaction